T3nb3w/AsepPersist/README.md

 The native NT API operates below the Win32 layer, making it less observable to security tools that hook higher-level APIs like `CreateToolhelp32Snapshot`. `Reserved3` in the public `PROCESS_BASIC_INFORMATION` struct is the undocumented field `InheritedFromUniqueProcessId`.

 **Why RAII for the registry handle?**
-`AutoRegCloseKey` ensures `RegCloseKey` is always called regardless of which code path is taken — including early returns on error.
+`AutoRegCloseKey` ensures `RegCloseKey` is always called regardless of which code path is taken,  including early returns on error.
 This prevents handle leaks in a function with multiple exit points.

 ---